linfeijing2/distributed_bank_system/README.md

-# Welcome to the CS425-FA21 MP1's repository!

-Team members:  **Linfei Jing** (netid: ljing2), **Ziyang Ye** (netid: ziyangy2).

-Cluster number is **g02**.
+# distributed_bank_system

-This MP is implemented via Go programming language and Python(for the graph).
+This project is implemented via Go programming language and Python(for the analysis).
 If you would like to test the code, please make sure you already have Go installed on your computer.
-We are using Go of version 1.17.1 in this MP.
+We are using Go of version 1.17.1 in this project.

 ## Building and Running
 After you clone this repository to your computer, please follow the steps listed below to test and obtain the graph.